raphi6/monte-carlo-portfolio-optimiser/README.md

-# Monte Carlo Portfolio Optimization using Streamlit
+# Monte Carlo Portfolio Optimisation using Streamlit

-This project is a Streamlit application for portfolio optimization using Monte Carlo simulations.
-The app allows users to upload stock data, download data from Yahoo Finance, preprocess the data, and run Monte Carlo simulations to optimize a financial portfolio based on expected returns, volatility, and the Sharpe ratio.
+This project is a Streamlit application for portfolio optimisation using Monte Carlo simulations.
+The app allows users to upload stock data, download data from Yahoo Finance, preprocess the data, and run Monte Carlo simulations to optimise a financial portfolio based on expected returns, volatility, and the Sharpe ratio.

 **If you want to use the app directly, visit the deployed link:**
 [Monte Carlo Portfolio Optimizer App](https://raphi6-monte-carlo-portfolio-optimiser-app-dxctih.streamlit.app/)

 ## Purpose
-This app was created to help get familiar with using Streamlit and to try out portfolio optimization using Monte Carlo simulations.
+This app was created to help get familiar with using Streamlit and to try out portfolio optimisation using Monte Carlo simulations.
 Future extensions can include:
-- Implementing the Kelly Criterion, or Half Kelly (see inspiration from Robert Carver's amazing lectures https://gist.github.com/robcarver17/8227c5c88ad17acd6a84b9762ea79d67).
+- Implementing the Kelly Criterion, or Half Kelly (see inspiration from Robert Carver's amazing lectures https://drive.google.com/file/d/1xolY94pfnLf6j0KRbZVM7P_i65XA-a9V/view? usp=sharing).
 - Enhancing interactivity to visualize the best portfolios and their weights.
 - Incorporating other portfolio metrics and optimisation techniques.